bitslab/cdf/docs/markdown/types.md

 #### Input Type
 The `input` type generally describes a page element that takes input from a user.  `input` instances are always leaves in the CDF document.
-The `input` type is used to depict a large nubmer of different inputs, determined by the instance's *type* setting.
+The `input` type is used to depict a large number of different inputs, determined by the instance's *type* setting.

 In most cases the *type* setting describes constrains that should be placed on